Root Canal FAQs

 Maybe you’ve been told you need a root canal but have no idea what that means.
 Not to worry.
-Root canals are simple, routine procedures that Drs.
-Bruckner and Goziker perform in our Roslyn, NY office every day.
+Root canals are simple, routine procedures that Dr. Bruckner, Dr. Simon and Dr. Goziker perform in our New Hyde Park, NY office every day.
 At New York Endodontic Associates, we know that dealing with dental issues and tooth discomfort can be stressful, so we’ve designed this guide—a list of the most frequently asked questions when it comes to root canals—to help you navigate next steps.

 What is a root canal?